 If you stay on Don Det I highly recommend taking a boat trip (simply ask most hostel owners)to go and see the sunset from your own private beach.

 I stayed a few days and on the last day I was told to go and see a coffee farm up on the Bolaven plateau.
 The coffee farm I went to was called Mystic Mountain Coffee, I stayed for two nights and learnt plenty more about coffee.
-It was great to see how the bean are grown and roasted and the taste was amazing.
+It was great to see how the beans are grown and roasted and the taste was amazing.

 The road to and from mystic mountain coffee wasn’t one you would ride with your eyes shut!
 There was a thick layer of fine dust around 6 inches and deeper that hid the rocks underneath which made for a challenging ride in places.

-After returning back to the main road I headed to Pakse to look for a coffee grinder for my newly acquired coffee bean but to no luck!
+After returning back to the main road I headed to Pakse to look for a coffee grinder for my newly acquired coffee beans but to no luck!
 I spent the next few days riding up to Vientiane to sort out my plans for going to Vietnam after Laos.

 After finding out where I could possibly leave my bike to go into Vietnam and the logics of acquiring certain paperwork I started to head north.